-First came mechanisation.
+First came mechanization.
 Then the Green Revolution with high-yielding crop varieties.
-Industrialisation increased the scale of operations.
+Industrialization increased the scale of operations.
 Farming is now ushering in the next revolution, Agriculture 4.0.

-Using a slew of technologies from artificial intelligence to robotics and more, the future of farming is about precision agriculture – optimising crop growth in the face of unprecedented challenges.
+Using a slew of technologies from artificial intelligence to robotics and more, the future of farming is about precision agriculture – optimizing crop growth in the face of unprecedented challenges.

 Agriculture is at a crossroads facing multiple headwinds at once.
 First, climate change leads to unpredictable weather patterns, intensifying droughts and hurricanes and bringing dwindling water supply and crop damage.
 At the same time, the world’s population continues to grow.
 It is expected to reach 9.7 billion by 2050, according to forecasts from the United Nations.
 From 2030 to 2050, for example, we will add 1.2 billion more people in just twenty years.
 Food security challenges will exacerbate.